In this Section:

-As a patient of Austin Health, you have a right to expect high quality, prompt and courteous treatment from our staff.
+As a patient of Austin Health, you have a right to expect high quality, prompt and respectful treatment from our staff.
 You have a responsibility to provide us with information about your health to help us make the best choices about your care, and to treat all staff, visitors and your fellow patients with respect.

-Speakers of languages other than English can access versions of the Australian Charter of Healthcare Rights in Victoria in other languages from the Health Translations Directory.
+People who speak a language other than English can access versions of the Australian Charter of Healthcare Rights in Victoria in other languages from the Health Translations Directory.